 That capability has become increasingly important with the development of ways to slow the RA disease process, before serious bone and joint damage occurs, using disease-modifying antirheumatic drugs (DMARDs), including biologics.

-Ultrasound in Arthritis Treatment
+Ultrasound in Arthritis Treatment in Dubai, UAE

 Both ultrasound and MRI can detect synovitis, inflammation of the lining of the joints, and tendon abnormalities.
 In addition, MRI detects areas of increased fluid (edema) in bone marrow that is a predictor for the development of bony erosions.